aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 7. Add new chart data for the chart series.
 8. Write the modified presentation to a PPTX file

-This Java code shows you how to create a box and whisker chart:
+This PHP code shows you how to create a box and whisker chart:

 ```php
   $pres = new Presentation();